How Much Does It Cost to Build a Website for a Small Business

 Mid-level website cost

-For a more polished presence — with custom design touches, several pages (services, about, blog, contact), moderate customization, maybe light plugin usage — small businesses commonly pay between US$1,000 and US$5,000.
+For a more polished presence, with custom design touches, several pages (services, about, blog, contact), moderate customization, and light plugin usage, small businesses commonly pay between AED 3,700 and AED 18,400.

 This covers design, development, and initial setup while allowing for better UX, more content, and a stronger foundation for growth.
-Such mid-level builds tend to strike the balance between quality, affordability, and readiness to scale.
+Such mid-level builds strike a balance between quality, affordability, and scalability, a common approach among Dubai-based service providers, consultancies, and emerging brands.

 Advanced custom website cost

-When a business demands a fully custom website — with custom UI/UX, complex functionality, integrations, ecommerce, or heavy customization — costs climb substantially.
-Many industry benchmarks place these custom projects between US$5,000 and US$20,000+, depending on complexity, page count, and features.
+When a business demands a fully custom website, with custom UI/UX, complex functionality, integrations, ecommerce, or heavy customization, costs climb substantially.
+Many industry benchmarks place these custom projects between AED 18,400 and AED 73,400+, depending on complexity, page count, and features.

 For more ambitious or enterprise-style sites, total development budgets may go much higher.
-Some full-scale websites — with advanced functionality or large product/catalog workflows — sometimes exceed US$30,000 or more.
+Some full-scale websites with advanced functionality or large product/catalog workflows can exceed AED 110,000.

-This level makes sense for businesses needing robust performance, scalability, and a high degree of customization or branding.
+This level makes sense for businesses that need robust performance, scalability, and a high degree of customization or premium branding, especially in competitive sectors in Dubai such as hospitality, luxury retail, and real estate.

 Business website cost by industry

 Cost expectations also shift by industry.
-A service-based small business (like a consultancy or local agency) often needs fewer pages and lighter features, so the mid-level budget suffices.
-Retail or ecommerce businesses with product catalogs, payment gateways, inventory systems, and customer accounts face higher cost due to complexity.
+A service-based small business (such as a consultancy, creative agency, or professional service in Dubai) often needs fewer pages and simpler features, so a mid-level budget suffices.
+Retail or e-commerce businesses with product catalogs, payment gateways, inventory systems, and customer accounts face higher costs due to complexity and local compliance requirements (e.g., UAE VAT integration and multilingual support).

-Recent surveys show that small business websites in 2025 typically cost between US$500 and US$5,000 for basic to moderate needs, while custom business websites or online stores with advanced features cost higher depending on needs.
+According to recent data, small business websites in the UAE typically cost between AED 1,800 and AED 18,400 for basic to moderate needs, while custom business websites or online stores with advanced features cost more depending on requirements.

 Website Cost Breakdown by Type and Complexity